tenstorrent/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Warning:: When running on an Amazon Web Services EC2 FPGA-development instance
-    (for FireSim), FireSim includes a similar machine setup script that will install all of the aforementioned dependencies (and some additional ones).
+    (for FireSim), FireSim includes a similar machine setup script that will install all of the aforementioned dependencies (and some additional ones) and will activate the proper conda environment.
 Skip this section.

 Next run the following script to setup Chipyard's Conda environment.
 This script creates a Conda environment that sets up Chipyard's necessary prerequisite libraries and tools needed for building critical Chipyard components like the RISC-V toolchain.